cf73/humanity/content/collections/documentaries/conversations-with-history-linus-pauling-on-peace.md

     content:
       -
         type: text
-        text: "Official biographies capture only the facts, ma'm; they so often hardly touch the surface of someone's soul, depth, or, as in the case of Linus Pauling, his incredible contributions to humanity.
-But you can find much of that in this video..."
+        text: "Official biographies capture only the facts, ma'm; they hardly touch the surface of someone's soul, depth, or, as in the case of Linus Pauling, his incredible contributions to humanity.
+But you can begin to find much of his magnificent life and attitude in this video..."
 collection_type: documentaries
 challenges:
   - war